Coffee For Peace Receives 2015 Award from the UNDP and N-Peace Network

 Reduce inequality within and among countries.
 CFP partners with international buyers and distributors like Level Ground Trading, and have invited them to visit our farming communities in the Philippines.
 Our local and national buyers-clients are also educated on inclusive development as a basis for long-term partnership.

 Take urgent action to combat climate change and its impacts.
 CFP’s three-fold advocacies are farmers, environment, and peacebuilding.
 We train and organize our farming partners into Peace and Reconciliation (PAR) Communities and part of the training course are various skills in disaster preparation and response.

 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss.
 Our Arabica growing program, which involves preserving the forests and planting big trees, help mitigate soil erosion on our mountains.

 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
 CFP’s farming partners are organized into Peace and Reconciliation Communities.
 The training course includes fundamentals of peacebuilding, conflict transformation, negotiating skills, mediation skills, and other active non-violent justice advocacies.

 Strengthen the means of implementation and revitalize the global partnership for sustainable development.
 CFP is part of a global community of faith-based peacebuilders, direct fair traders, inclusive development practitioners in the business and financial sectors – all working for the welfare of our farming partners.

-Coffee For Peace is an inclusive development project of PeaceBuilders Community, Inc. (PBCI).
+Coffee For Peace is a for-profit corporation registered with the Securities and Exchange Commission, Republic of the Philippines, and is a social entrepreneurial-inclusive development project of PeaceBuilders Community, Inc. (PBCI).